Richard Dansky

-Richard "Rich" Dansky is a writer and a designer of both computer games and role-playing games.
+Richard Dansky is an American writer and a designer of both computer games and role-playing games.
+He has also published 9 novels and 2 short story collections, as well as in the nonfiction arena.

 Early life and education

-Richard was born in Brooklyn, New York, but moved to Cheltenham, Pennsylvania outside of Philadelphia before his 5th birthday.
+Richard Dansky was born in Brooklyn, New York, but moved to Cheltenham, Pennsylvania outside of Philadelphia before his 5th birthday.
 He grew up there and attended Cheltenham High School.
 In the late 1980s and early 1990s Dansky attended Wesleyan University in Middletown, Connecticut.
 He graduated with Honors, then received a MA with Distinction from Boston College.

 Personal life

 Dansky is an enthusiast of cryptids, and in particular of Sasquatch or Bigfoot.
 He is also known for his extensive scotch collection and library of horror novels.
 He is a devotee of progressive rock and the Southern rock band the Drive-By Truckers.

 Career

-After starting as a freelancer on books including Haunts and Changeling: The Dreaming, Richard Dansky worked in-house for four years as a game developer for White Wolf, Inc. where he was the line developer on games such as Wraith: The Oblivion and Vampire: The Dark Ages.
+After starting as a freelancer on books including Haunts and Changeling: The Dreaming, Dansky worked in-house for four years as a game developer for White Wolf, Inc. where he was the line developer on games such as Wraith: The Oblivion and Vampire: The Dark Ages.
 He also had stints as a developer on the Mind's Eye Theatre, Kindred of the East, and other game lines, and wrote and/or designed for all of the World of Darkness lines as well as Exalted and Trinity.
-He has written, designed, or otherwise contributed to well over a hundred role-playing sourcebooks.
+He has written, designed, or otherwise contributed to over a hundred role-playing sourcebooks.
 Among his most notable works were the original Laws of the Night rules for live-action Vampire, Wraith: The Oblivion 20th Anniversary Edition, and the sourcebook Charnel Houses of Europe: The Shoah.
 Since leaving White Wolf he has occasionally contributed to various White Wolf and Onyx Path products, as well as games such as Prince Valiant, Solemn Vale, Alas Vegas, Star Trek, and Nevermore.
 As a result of his work on the Star Trek RPG, he was briefly the world's leading expert on Danebian Slime Devils.

-He lives in Durham, North Carolina.
-For 23 years he worked for Red Storm Entertainment, first as a game designer, then as Manager of Design, and then as the Central Clancy Writer for Ubisoft (Red Storm's parent company).
-His credits include The Division and The Division 2, Splinter Cell: Blacklist and Splinter Cell: Conviction, Rainbow Six: Raven Shield, Ghost Recon Future Soldier, Far Cry, Assassin's Creed Nexus VR and many others.
+He worked for Red Storm Entertainment, first as a game designer, and then as Manager of Design.
+He held the title of Central Tom Clancy's Writer for Ubisoft (Red Storm's parent company).
+His credits include Rainbow Six: Raven Shield, Far Cry, Splinter Cell: Conviction and Splinter Cell: Blacklist, Ghost Recon Future Soldier, The Division and The Division 2, Assassin's Creed Nexus VR and many others.
 He served as a central narrative resource for the larger Tom Clancy's franchise, and also was a key worldbuilder for the revived Might and Magic franchise.
 In 2023 he left Red Storm and joined Crytek to work as the Franchise Narrative Director on the game Hunt: Showdown.
-He departed Crytek at the end of 2024.
+He departed Crytek at the end of 2024 to join Romero Games until July 2025.